mm6/ethereum-lab4-hardhat/README.md

 ```

-22. Next, we deploy a simple swap contract.
-Note that it needs to know the address of the swap router.
+22. Next, we deploy a simple swap contract named SimpleSwap.
+This contract should be in your contracts directory.

+SimpleSwap needs to be deployed with the address of the swap router.

 Execute the following lines of Javascript.

 ```js